 Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold'

-Phedimus floriferus 'Weihenstephaner Gold', Sedum kamtschaticum var. floriferum 'Weihenstephaner Gold', Sedum floriferum 'Weihenstephaner Gold'
+Phedimus floriferus 'Weihenstephaner Gold', Sedum floriferum 'Weihenstephaner Gold', Sedum kamtschaticum var. floriferum 'Weihenstephaner Gold'

-Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold', formerly known as Sedum kamtschaticum var. floriferum 'Weihenstephaner Gold', is a succulent plant that forms a spreading clump up to 4 inches (10 cm) tall.
-It spreads slowly by short underground rhizomes.
-The leaves are fleshy, spoon-shaped, dark green, and densely born on sprawling reddish stems.
-The leaves turn purple in fall.
-It has especially showy, golden-yellow flowers that age to orange-yellow.
-They are star-shaped and appear in leafy clusters in summer.
-The flowers are followed by russet-red fruits.
+Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold', formerly known as Sedum kamtschaticum var. floriferum 'Weihenstephaner Gold', is a low-growing succulent with ascending, red stems that bear fleshy, spoon-shaped, dark green leaves.
+It grows up to 4 inches (10 cm) tall and spreads slowly by woody underground rhizomes.
+New leaves emerge red in the spring, maturing to a bronzy green.
+Flowers are yellow and age to an attractive golden orange.
+They are star-shaped and appear in clusters in summer, followed by red fruits.

 Learn more at How to Grow and Care for Phedimus.

-Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold' is a cultivar of Phedimus kamtschaticus var. floriferum.
+Toxicity of Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold'

 - Back to genus Phedimus